 Because your sales team lives and breathes Salesforce, embedding Tableau visualizations directly into Salesforce gives them a huge leg up, putting key insights front and center.
 The Tableau dashboards offer an at-a-glance view of sales accounts and provide interactive drill down to the underlying data.
 They can also pull from data sources outside Salesforce.
 Yes, that’s right: data sources outside of Salesforce can also be part of the Tableau visualization!

-To learn more, see the webinar we did on this subject.
+To learn more, see the on-demand webinar we did on this subject.
 Below is a sample of a Tableau dashboard embedded in Salesforce.

 Tableau’s Dashboard Starters for Salesforce are a great way to get up and running quickly with Salesforce data visualized in Tableau.
 But the implementation process can be a little tricky.
 Following these tips will ensure the process goes as smoothly as possible and that you’ll end up with production-ready Salesforce dashboards that are up-to-date and ready to share with your organization.